Mean curvature flow in an extended Ricci flow background: Evolution of the weighted extended GHY-action under Perelman's modified extended Ricci flow

-This finishes the proof. \end{proof} As an application of Theorems~\ref{alm:mon} and \ref{Gradient_formulate} we prove a more refined formula for the time-derivative of the weighted extended Gibbons-Hawking-York action. \begin{corollary} Let $M^n$ be an $n$-dimensional compact smooth manifold with boundary $\partial M$, and let $I^{\alpha_n}_\infty$ be as in \eqref{MGHYF}.
-If $(g(t),w(t))$ evolves by Perelman’s modified extended Ricci flow on $M^n \times [0,T)$, then
+As a consequence of Proposition~\ref{Gradient_formulate}, we have the following refinement of the formula obtained in Proposition~\ref{alm:mon}. \begin{corollary} Let $M$ be an $n(\geqslant 3)$-dimensional compact smooth manifold with boundary $\partial M$, and let $I^{\alpha_n}_\infty$ be as in~\eqref{MGHYF}.
+If $(g(t),w(t))\in{\rm met}(M)\times C^\infty (M),$ $t\in[0,T),$ is a Perelman’s modified extended Ricci flow, then the following identity holds: